13 Apr How to link your OneNote notes to a meeting in Outlook

 Now that your meeting notes and your Outlook meeting are linked, you can also navigate in the other direction.
 From inside a meeting in Outlook calendar, you can access your meeting notes in OneNote by selecting the OneNote icon in the Outlook meeting as shown in the screenshot below.
 If you have created a shared Notebook in OneNote or are in the same organisation, you can select to ‘Share notes with the meeting’.
 I’ll expand on this another time.

 I hope you can see the value the integration of Microsoft Outlook and Microsoft OneNote has for users of both programs.
 It means you can use your meetings in your Outlook Calendar to quickly locate your meeting notes.

 If you are a Microsoft 365 user and you are yet to discover OneNote, it would definitely be worth your while exploring how you could use this fantastic program to take meeting notes and manage your workload more effectively.
-I’ve written a number of posts about OneNote previously, and I also offer training in the use of OneNote.
+I’ve written a number of posts about OneNote previously, and I also offer customised in-house training in the use of OneNote.